•Version 1.1

 •Identifying mandatory headers: mandatory header blocks targeted at the node

-•Generating faults, if necessary: if fails to understand, single SOAP fault with thevalue of set to
+•Generating faults, if necessary: if fails to understand, single SOAP fault with thevalue of

 •Processing mandatory headers:also process nonmandatory SOAP header blocks